citusdata/test-automation/README.md

 - `fab use.citus:v6.0.1 setup.enterprise add.shard_rebalancer` does what you'd expect.

+# `pg` tasks

+These tasks run commands which involve the current postgres instance.

+- `fab pg.stop` will stop postgres on all nodes
+- `fab pg.restart` will restart postgres on all nodes
+- `fab pg.start` guess what this does :)
+- `fab pg.read_config:[parameter]` will run `SHOW [parameter]` on all nodes.
+For example:
+- `fab pg.read_config:max_prepared_transactions`

+If you want to use a literal comma in a command you must escape it (this applies to all fab tasks)

+- `fab pg.set_config:shared_preload_libraries,'citus\,cstore_fdw'`

+Using `pg.set_config` it's possible to get yourself into trouble. `pg.set_config` uses `ALTER SYSTEM`, so if you've broken your postgres instance so bad it won't boot, you won't be able to use `pg.set_config` to fix it.

+To reset to a clean configuration run this command:

+- `fab -- rm pg-latest/data/postgresql.auto.conf`

 # Advanced fab usage

 By default your fab commands configure the entire cluster, however you can target roles or